 You should now have three coloured images.

 Now that the images are colored, they need to be combined into a single image.
-To do this, you copy and paste the Visual (green) and blue images on top of the red image.

 You now have one image that combines the red, green(visual) and blue images.

 The next step is to blend the images so the colors mix, and not just lie on top of each other.

 Above the list of layers in the Layers window, there is a drop down menu option, Normal.
 This controls the mixing mode of the layers.